TraverseData/traverse-email-documentation/README.md

 For example, if the email address is `foo@BAR.com`, then `emailMd5Upper` would be `6d881a14e8fb4886b2742f0b4aa10d30`.

-To accommodate the greatest number of partners, you should include all four hashing options (MD5/SHA-1 x lowercase/uppercase) whenever possible.
-However, at minimum, at least specify `emailMd5Lower` for half of your pixels, and `emailSha1Lower` for the other.
+To accommodate the greatest number of partners, you would include all four `identifiers` in each pixel.
+However, at minimum, please at least include just `emailMd5Lower` for half of your pixels, and `emailSha1Lower` for the other.

 Example
 -------